kimsjjkjn/PBPK_Propranolol/README.md

 | t½ (min)           |    1163.5 |            596.76 |                214 |     1.95 |      1.95 |       TRUE      |    5.437 |     5.437 |      FALSE      |
 | F (%)              |    39.563 |            28.329 |                 27 |    1.397 |     1.397 |       TRUE      |    1.465 |     1.465 |       TRUE      |

-- Note: The in vivo data were digitized from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values.
+- Note: The in vivo data were digitized from published figures rather than obtained from raw datasets as they were unavailable; therefore, they may not perfectly reflect the original raw values as shown in table 6.

 # Discussion
 ## Rat IV Model